-To operationalize the overarching sustainability goal and comply with SGMA, the Salinas Valley GSPs set SMC for each of the 6 sustainability indicators for the 180/800-Foot Aquifer Subbasin.
-SVBGSA and partner agencies will manage the Subbasin to its measurable objectives and will avoid undesirable results by 2040, demonstrating progress along the way.
+To operationalize the overarching sustainability goal and comply with SGMA, the Salinas Valley GSPs set SMC for each of the 6 sustainability indicators for the 180/400 Subbasin.
+SVBGSA and partner agencies will manage the 180/400 Subbasin to its measurable objectives and will avoid undesirable results by 2040, demonstrating progress along the way.
 Since undesirable results are based on minimum thresholds, managing to measurable objectives helps provide operational flexibility and prevent groundwater conditions from reaching undesirable results.
 Subbasin-specific SMC were developed based on public input, historically observed hydrologic conditions, and reasonably anticipated climate change.
 These SMC may be updated in future drafts to reflect changes in anticipated climate conditions or refined data and groundwater modeling results.

-The GSP is designed to avoid undesirable results under average hydrologic conditions, as explained in Section 2.1.4.
-Average hydrologic conditions for the Subbasin are represented by the average precipitation during the evaluation period.
-Table 3-2 shows that the precipitation during the evaluation period average, as well as less than the projected average annual precipitation, accounting for reasonable future climatic change (DWR, 2018).
+The GSP is designed to avoid undesirable results under average hydrologic conditions, as explained in Section 1.1.4.
+Average hydrologic conditions for the 180/400 Subbasin are represented by the average precipitation during the evaluation period.
+Table 2-2 shows that the precipitation during the evaluation period was less than the historical average, as well as less than the projected average annual precipitation, accounting for reasonable future climatic change (DWR, 2018).
 These projections are based on climate datasets developed for modeled future projections for the GSP.